predetor2111/MysampleApp/README.md

-#My app
+# My app

-this is git my app
+this is my new app